“Singing is Something I Have to Do“

 Undine married and had her daughter, Carla, in 1957.
 She says her marriage lasted just a year and a half because her husband was no good; and she doesn’t remember his name.
 So again, the Harris women formed a household.
 Religious life is another important part of Undine’s story.
 One of her English professors encouraged her to investigate the Unitarian Universalist Church (UU).
 There she found an intellectual, artistic and spiritual home.
 Pianist Betty and Professor Bob Wylder were active at the church.
 Soon she and Betty were performing at clubs around town.
 Betty would arrange childcare for all the Wylder kids and Carla, so Undine was free to perform and collaborate at night clubs and events.

 Most important, Undine met the love of her life at the UU church.
 Bill Wildman was a teacher in Garden Grove, an actor at the Long Beach Playhouse, and Undine’s biggest fan.
 They found each other in a community that readily accepted interracial marriages.
-Their marriage was a fulfilling adventure until Bill died of cancer.
+Their marriage was a fulfilling adventure until Bill died of peritonitis which doctors should ave treated in time to save his life .

 Balancing Teaching and Singing